konstruktoid/ansible-role-hardening/README.md

 Enable `auditd` at boot using Grub.

-`auditd_apply_audit_rules` When true, the role applies own auditd rules from the template file `hardening.rules.j2` To apply own rulesset (to be compliant with OSSEC scanner, for example) set here False and provide own ansible task to configure auditd.
+When `auditd_apply_audit_rules: 'yes'`, the role applies the auditd rules from the included template file.

 `auditd_action_mail_acct` should be a valid email address or alias.